Annuals are often amazing in their variety and they bring fresh change to the garden.

 Usually, this will be either a 4-inch pot (10 cm) for small annuals or a 7-8 inch pot (18-20 cm) for larger ones.
 The former are sometimes called half-quart pots and the latter gallon pots.

-- Purchase a pot that is just one size larger.
+- Purchase one or more pots that are just one size larger.
 Check that all pots involved have drainage holes.

 One size larger means the diameter of the pot is around 1 inch across larger than the first pot.
 When pot sizes are marked in volume, though, the rating almost doubles.
 Basically you just want a snug fit between the plant pot and the larger pot.